Brad Pitt, Jennifer Aniston Reunion Reportedly Upsets Justin Theroux

 “It would have to be the perfect role and all the stars would have to align, but it’s definitely something that would benefit their careers,” pointed out the source.
 “She has thought maybe it would be easier for them to start something as voices on a future animated film — not characters that would be romantic with each other.”

 As for just how likely it is that the former couple might work together again?
-The insider said that the actress “would highly consider it,” and views the possibility as “more likely than a Friends reunion.”
+The insider said that the actress “would highly consider it” and views the possibility as “more likely than a Friends reunion.”

-[Featured Image by Andrew Toth/Getty Images for Labyrinth Theater Company]
+[Featured Image by Andrew Toth/Getty Images]